-Many older adults enjoy a glass of wine with dinner or a beer while watching the game on TV.
+Many older adults enjoy a glass of wine with dinner.
+Or maybe it's a beer while watching the game on TV.
 Having a drink now and then is fine.
 But don’t overdo it.
 As an older adult, alcohol may affect you differently than it does younger adults.

 As you age, you become more sensitive to alcohol’s effects.
 After age 65, your lean body mass and water content drop.
-Plus, your metabolism slows down.
+And your metabolism slows down.
 Alcohol stays in your system longer.
-As a result, the amount of alcohol in your blood is higher than it would have been when you were younger.
+So the amount of alcohol in your blood is higher than it would have been when you were younger.

 Older adults also are more likely to have balance, hearing, and eyesight problems.
 They have slower reaction times, too.
 This puts them at higher risk for falls, broken bones, and car crashes tied to drinking.